navikt/emottak-monitor/README.md

 `gradlew.bat shadowJar`

 #### Creating a docker image
-Creating a docker image should be as simple as `docker build -t emottak-admin .`
+Creating a docker image should be as simple as `docker build -t emottak-monitor .`

 #### Running a docker image
-`docker run --rm -it -p 8080:8080 emottak-admin`
+`docker run --rm -it -p 8080:8080 emottak-monitor`

 ## Contact us
 ### Code/project related questions can be sent to